PrateekKumarSingh/PowershellDemos/VSCode/README.md

      **`Install-Script Install-VSCode -Scope CurrentUser; Install-VSCode.ps1`**

 ## Why to use VSCode?
 When I have ISE!
+*   No active development on ISE by Microsoft.
+Instead Microsoft is heavily investing in VSCode.
+*   Free of cost being an advanced IDE.
 *   Open source! runs on Linux, Mac and Windows.
-Same Scripting experience on all OS in a Hybrid environment
+Consistent Scripting experience on all OS in a Hybrid environment
-*   Powershell extension for Visual studio code has been downloaded by 800,000+ times, that means something!
+*   Powershell extension for Visual studio code has been downloaded more than 5.9M times, that means something!
-*   Version 1.0 has been released in May and its already very popular
-*   Powershell is not only for small tasks and quick automation fixes, and IDE makes it easy to develop complex automation projects for On Prem and Cloud technologies
+*   Powershell is not only for small tasks and quick automation fixes, and IDE makes it easy to develop complex automation projects for On Prem and Cloud technologies, which becomes hard with ISE.

+## Look, Feel, visual components.
+*   Editor Panes\Groups
+*   Activity Bar
+*   Panel
+*   Status Bar
+*   Side Bar

 ### A. Features
 1. Syntax highlighting